gambitph/Stackable/readme.txt

 * Fixed: Icon block margin and size options not displaying correctly in the editor
 * Fixed: Card block horizontal layout image resizing issues in tablet and mobile
 * Fixed: Hero block can get an error when switching layouts
+* Fixed: Accordion content in the editor overlapped sometimes
+* Fixed: Some styles did not show in the editor when changing hover states

 = 3.4.5 =
 * Fixed: Accordion containers incorrectly collapsed when placed inside columns